leo277/frontend-test/README.md

    a. submit a pull request
    b. then send an email with the subject line "Front-end short test" to Yale-NUS DevOps <yncdevops@groups.nus.edu.sg>.
 Make sure to include your resume and a link to the pull request.

-There is a time and place for javascript frameworks.
-This might not be it.
-We want to see your javascript skills so we would like to see your solution be done in vanilla javascript, jQuery or a similar javascript library.
-That being said if you feel strongly that this problem needs a framework by all means use one and tell us why.
+We want to see your solution be done in javascript, jQuery or a similar javascript library.
+That being said if you feel strongly that this problem needs a framework by all means use one and tell us why and the advantages of using it.

 ###Example:
 Check out the GIF below to see a working example of what a finished test might act like.